1800 PR.01 Leasing Commercial Space

 - Whether funds are available to pay for the requested space.

-d) University Properties identifies, reviews, and approves for suitability one or more properties that meet the unit’s stated needs.
+d) If there is no suitable existing space available, University Properties is engaged to identify, review, and approve for suitability one or more commercial properties that meet the unit’s stated needs.

-f) University Planning prepares a drawing of the preferred space to show the fit-out work needed to modify the space to meet the unit’s needs (e.g. installation of telephones, computer, and security systems, or modification of the workspace).
-University Planning estimates the cost of completing the fit-out work and provides the drawing and cost estimate to University Properties and the requesting unit.
+f) Facilities Planning prepares a drawing of the preferred space to show the fit-out work needed to modify the space to meet the unit’s needs (e.g., installation of telephones, computer, and security systems, or modification of the workspace).
+Facilities Planning estimates the cost of completing the fit-out work and provides the drawing and cost estimate to University Properties, the appropriate finance office, and the requesting unit.

 g) If the estimate is reasonable given the funds available, University Properties then negotiates the lease within the constraint of the funds available, and negotiates the landlord’s participation in and contribution to the fit-out work.